kevinlasnh/Y3_SEM1_CAN201_CW1/README.md

 # Overview
 This is a sample coursework of the CAN201 CW1, collaboratively completed by four students from the 22nd.
-This repository contains **all the files** you may need to reference while completing this coursework, including **submitted code**, **submitted report**, previous coursework, and **task sheet**.
+This repository contains **all the files** you may need to reference while completing this coursework, including **submitted code**, **submitted report**, and previous coursework **task sheet**.

 Hope this repository helps you complete the coursework more easily!
 But never forget that this repository is for **reference only**!
 For the majority of the problems, please solve them through **independent thinking**.